Khoury College of Computer and Information Sciences

 Tom and me at the top of Bunker Hill monument

 I run with a local running group in my neighborhood, the Dorchester Running Club.
-I've run a few marathons (VERY SLOWLY), and plan to run the 2018 Millinocket Marathon in Maine in December, because in my opinion most weather is "too hot to be outside."
+I've run a handful of marathons, including the MOST FUN EVER 2018 Millinocket Marathon, which didn't charge a registration fee but encouraged all the runners to go and spend money to support the small town of Millinocket.
+(They also held it in Maine, in December.
+So there's that.)
 In my experience, runners are about the most friendly and welcoming group of people you'll find in any community.

 PS here is a picture of my dog, Tugboat.